Depot Boijmans Van Beuningen, the storage facility for Museum Boijmans Van Beuningen, in Rotterdam, the Netherlands. BERK OZDEMIR/Shutterstock

 1. Captain an electric boat to explore Amsterdam’s canals

-Renting a boat for a few hours lets you navigate Amsterdam’s watery landscape at your own pace.
+Renting a boat for a few hours lets you navigate Amsterdam’s waters at your own pace.
 In the city’s UNESCO World Heritage-listed canal ring and surrounding waterways (such as the Amstel river, which gave Amsterdam its name), you can glide past landmarks like the Westerkerk’s belltower, near the Anne Frank Huis, pretty bridges, photogenic canal houses containing charming shops, cozy restaurants and museums, and regenerating docklands.
 Pick a fine day, pack a picnic from Amsterdam’s street markets and set sail.

 2. View Van Gogh masterpieces in the Hoge Veluwe National Park